 The Dark Ages

 It has been repeatedly mentioned in the main source I’ve used about how the industry did not go through the slump the United States did during the 1990s.
 I’ll take a moment for a personal comment here.
-If American comics had resorted to selling porn on cheap paper and and everywhere it could, most likely they could have floated through a a little better.
-Although American comics are not what they once were as far as being as family friendly, they aren’t porn.
-They are more like hard boiled detective novels.
+If American comics had resorted to selling adult men’s magazine content on cheap paper and everywhere it could, most likely they could have floated through a little better.
+A great many American comics are more like hard-boiled detective novels or more modern dramas. than the family-friendly fare of old.

 A Family Affair.